OMS Years III & IV

 Rural Hospital Rotation

-Each student has six blocks during the OMS-IV year to complete electives of their choice.
+Each student has three electives.
 A student may not take more than two blocks of rotations at the same site or with the same preceptor in the same discipline.
 An elective rotation may be completed by the student with COM appointed faculty, at COM approved sites or at other sites arranged by the student if the policy and procedures established in the clinical manual are followed.

 The clinical curriculum course descriptions and syllabus, objectives, requirements, and rotations schedules are updated yearly and are posted online for the students of the COM.